BRIDGE to CANADIAN NURSING

 International students

-International students must have a co-op work permit before starting field placement, clinical practice or practicum.
-A co-op work permit is different from your study permit; it is an additional permit that authorizes international students to participate in work that is integral to their program of study.
-If you will be working with vulnerable populations in a health, community or medical field, you will need an up-to-date medical exam by an IRCC-approved panel physician before applying for a co-op work permit.
+International students must have a valid study permit with authorization to work on campus listed on their permit before starting their field placement, clinical practice or practicum.
+If you will be working with vulnerable populations in a health, community or medical field, you need an up-to-date medical exam by an IRCC-approved panel physician before starting the work placement.